 7. Lord Monckton really wants the Medieval Warm Period to have been warmer than today, and will latch onto any piece of “evidence” that seems to support this.
 For example, he wrote that “There was little ice at the North Pole: a Chinese naval squadron sailed right round the Arctic in 1421 and found none.”
 He apparently got this claim from Gavin Menzies, but it has been shown to be complete garbage.

 8. A New York Times reporter fact-checked Monckton after a debate by asking experts in the relevant fields to comment.
 The experts said that Monckton was in fantasyland about polar bear populations and global temperature histories.
-As an aside, I mentioned above that I had shown Monckton tended to erroneously use local temperature records in place of global ones, which is what he was criticized for in the Times.
+As an aside, I mentioned above that I had shown Monckton tended to erroneously use local temperature records in place of global ones, which is another thing he was criticized for in the Times.

 9. Alden Griffith showed how Monckton has cherrypicked data when discussing trends in Arctic sea ice extent.